LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 use case, often without writing any code.

-The project is a neutral place for vendors and individuals to come together in enabling control planes.
-While any extension that passes the appropriate Crossplane conformance suite may consider itself to be “a Crossplane extension” - regardless of how it is built, licensed, or governed, who maintains it, or where it is hosted - the project maintainers can endorse
+The project is a neutral place for vendors and individuals to come together in Crossplane conformance suite may consider itself to be “a Crossplane extension” - regardless of how it is built, licensed, or governed, who maintains it, or where it is hosted - the project maintainers can endorse